ayoung42/5071_Kelp_Temp/README.md

 # Temperature Effects on Kelp: Dealing with Missing Temperature Imputation

->  We will assess the use of k-Nearest Neighbors regresssions methods for imputing missing temperature data in a Northwest Strait Commission (NWSC) - Marine Resrouce Comittie (MRC) kelp forest monitoring dataset using Washington Department of Ecology (WDOE), Enviromental Information Magagment (EIM) databse containing temperature observations at variable depths, times, and distances from the afformentioned kelp forests.
+>  We will assess the use of k-Nearest Neighbors regression methods for imputing missing temperature data in a Northwest Strait Commission (NWSC) - Marine Resource Committee (MRC) kelp forest monitoring dataset using Washington Department of Ecology (WDOE), Environmental Information Management (EIM) database containing temperature observations at variable depths, times, and distances from the aforementioned kelp forests.

 ---